 What is hyperparameter tuning?

-Hyperparameter tuning is a technique used in machine learning to optimize the parameters of a model.
-In simple terms, hyperparameters are adjustable settings on a model, and they can be tuned to improve its performance.
+Hyperparameter tuning is a methodology applied in machine learning to enhance the settings or parameters of a model.
+In essence, hyperparameters are adaptable configurations within a model that can be adjusted to enhance its performance.

 There are many types of hyperparameters, but some of the most commonly Tuned are: